renovatebot/renovate/.github/contributing.md

 Force pushing a PR is OK when:

 - you need to make large changes on a PR which require a full review anyway
-- you need to bring the branch up-to-date with the base branch and incorporating the changes is more work than to create a new PR
+- you need to bring the branch up-to-date with the target branch and incorporating the changes is more work than to create a new PR

 ## Re-requesting a review